CreLox/OmicsVisualization/README.md

 Converts a column (from an Excel sheet ```SRXSheetFilePath```) of experiment numbers into corresponding run numbers (printed directly onto the console alongside the sequencing format employed).
 Note that this critical sequencing format info is not available in ```SRA_Accessions.tab``` (which allows batch searching using the corresponding SRP/PRJNA accession number directly) or ```SRA_Run_Members.tab``` (which allows batch searching using the corresponding SRP accession number) on [the FTP site](https://ftp.ncbi.nlm.nih.gov/sra/reports/Metadata/).

-**Recommended alternative:** [the SRA Run Selector tool](https://www.ncbi.nlm.nih.gov/Traces/study/) provided by NCBI (→ [tutorial](https://github.com/NCBI-Hackathons/ncbi-cloud-tutorials/blob/master/SRA%20tutorials/tutorial_SRA_run_selector.md)).
+**Recommended alternative:** [the SRA Run Selector tool](https://www.ncbi.nlm.nih.gov/Traces/study/) provided by the NCBI (→ [tutorial](https://github.com/NCBI-Hackathons/ncbi-cloud-tutorials/blob/master/SRA%20tutorials/tutorial_SRA_run_selector.md)).
 We can get an overview of all the project's associated datasets by searching for the corresponding SRP/PRJNA/GSE accession number (see the figure attached below as an example for an overview of all datasets in [Hussein et al., *Developmental Cell*, 2020](https://www.sciencedirect.com/science/article/pii/S1534580719310676)).

 <p align="center">
 <img src="assets/SRARunSelector_Example.png" width="700">